fuzziqersoftware/sharedstructures/README.md

 # sharedstructures

 sharedstructures is a C++ and Python 2/3 library for storing data structures in automatically-created, dynamically-sized shared memory objects.
 This library can be used to share complex data between processes in a performant way.
-Currently hash tables and prefix trees are implemented.
+Currently hash tables and prefix trees are implemented, though only prefix trees are currently recommended for production use.

 ## Building